USStateDept/State-TalentMAP/README.md

 #### `yarn build` or `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
 By default, it also [includes a service worker](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#making-a-progressive-web-app) so that your app loads from local cache on future visits.

 Your app is ready to be deployed.

 See the [create-react-app](https://github.com/facebookincubator/create-react-app) documentation for more details.

+## Docker

+The front end application is Dockerized and available in a `docker-compose` stack with the API.
+Setup and more available [here](DOCKER.md).

+## Deploying

+There is a brief deployment guide [here](DEPLOY.md) that discusses deployment up the front end application.
+For more thorough intructions, including the API, checkout out the [wiki](https://github.com/18F/State-TalentMAP/wiki/Deployment-Guide).

 ## Accessibility